-A brief story about figuring things out for yourself.
+A story about figuring things out for yourself.

-I was an undergrad and had my first research grant.
-I was on research staff for the university for the summer, and I would continue unfinished work from one of my professors doing chromosome mapping.
-I was thrilled.
-Who wouldn’t be?
+I was an undergrad and working under my first research grant.
+Every day, I wandered around campus and wondered at my good fortune.
+I was on university research staff for the summer to continue the unfinished work of one of my professors doing chromosome mapping.
+Who wouldn’t be thrilled?
 Surely a Nobel couldn’t be far off?
-When all the other kids went home to school for the summer, I would get paid for what I would gladly do for free.
+When the other kids went home from school for the summer, I was getting paid for what I would gladly do for free.
 My plan was a good one: repeat the previously completed work to familiarize myself with the techniques and to make sure I got the same results.
 Then, I would advance alone into uncharted places.
 I floated to the lab every day.

-I got to work and immediately fumbled.
+I set to work and immediately fumbled.
 I ran my first test and stared at a big goose egg for results.
 Hmm.
-I tried again and paid much closer attention to performing the protocol exactly as written.
-My heart sank again the next morning when I opened the incubator to see a set of clean Petri dishes.
+Trying again, I paid closer attention to performing the protocol exactly as written.
+My heart sank the next morning when I opened the incubator door and saw a set of clean Petri Dishes.
 No results.
-I tried it again.
-This time I sat down first and wrote out the protocol with checkboxes.
-I would follow it exactly and check each step off as I went.
+I tried again.
+This time, I wrote out the protocol with check boxes.
+I would follow each step exactly as written and check the step off as I went.
 All to no avail.
 Clean dishes with no results.

-Ready to cash in my life of science for literature, I gave it one more shot.
-I came in early the next morning, a Saturday, when I knew that no one was there.
+Ready to trade in my life of science for literature, I gave it a last go.
+I came in early the next morning, a Saturday, when I knew no one was there.
 I stripped my four-feet bench of paper and tossed any bit of glassware in the washer.
 I made all new reagents and got new bottles of anything I couldn’t make.
 When I finished, I had a clean top, clean tools, and unopened chemicals.
-No trace was left of another soul.
+I’d left no trace of another soul.
 I screwed up my courage and performed the test once more.
 When I came in on Monday morning, I was fantastically happy to see textbook examples of what I was looking for.
 Maybe I did a little dance.

-I knew exactly what happened.
+Looking backward, what happened dawned on me.
 I was using reagents off the shelf that someone else had made.
 I hadn’t a clue who made them or how long they sat there or if they had an expiration date.
 Why hadn’t I caught any of this?
 Shouldn’t I have caught it?
 I decided right there never to trust anyone’s stuff in the lab again.
 I would always run something down until I knew exactly what it is and exactly when and how it was made.
 Trust but verify was my new mantra, writ large.

 My Most Valuable Lesson

-As we lolled about that afternoon (there is lots of lolling about in a research lab), I told the whole story to the other folks in the lab.
+As we lolled about that afternoon (there’s lots of lolling about in a research lab), I told the whole story to the other folks in the lab.
 They knew of my frustrations – something about inventing swear words came up – and were glad to see me happy again.
 When I finished the story, one researcher, a tiny Japanese man about five years past retirement age, jumped up and clapped.
 He laughed aloud and told me to forget all the crappy stuff I learned in college.
-He said that in spite of all the junk they tried to cram into me, I had finally learned the most valuable lesson in science and I was now ready to do real work.
+He said that despite all the junk they tried to cram into me, I finally learned the most valuable lesson in science and I was now ready to do real work.
 I think he was right.